MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/web-components/troubleshooting.md

 ### Session host performance

-To gauge the overall system performance, verify the performance that you see when you run the [!INCLUDE[prodshort](../includes/prodshort.md)] desktop client on each session host machine.
+To gauge the overall system performance, verify the performance that you see when you run the Dynamics GP desktop client on each session host machine.
 If the desktop client does not have optimal performance, the web client sessions that are hosted on that machine will also have sub-optimal performance.
 When you resolve the desktop client performance issues, the web client performance should also improve.

 ### Real-time virus scanning